bnb-chain/tokens-info/README.md

-# Binance Chain Token Information
+# BNB Beacon Chain Token Information

 This repository is used as information source for [BEP2](https://github.com/binance-chain/BEPs/blob/master/BEP2.md) tokens on Binance Chain.
 Please upload the below information for your tokens:
 - Logo image